Falanke21/Uroflow-demo/README.md

 A hybrid mobile app designed for off-clinical urinal testing.

 ## Development requirements

- * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
- * Briefly describe instructions for setting up and running the application (think a true README).

  - To be able to run this application in general, a few software needs to be installed prior to run the application:
      - Node.js: Download link and instructions can be found on website: